 The rate that the voltage or current peaks pass a given point is the frequency of the AC electricity.

-This means that the high voltages used to send electricity over great distances from the power station could be reduced to a safer voltage for use in the house.
+Since high voltages are more efficient for sending electricity great distances, AC electricity has an advantage over DC.
+This is because the high voltages from the power station can be easily reduced to a safer voltage for use in the house.

 Changing voltages is done by the use of a transformer.
 This device uses properties of AC electromagnets to change the voltages.